ilyasergey/YSC2229/source/week-04a_divide_and_conquer_complexity.rst

 The following theorem serves a "Swiss-army knife" for recurrence relations of the form :math:`T(n) = aT(n/b) + f(n)`, where :math:`a \geq 1` and `b > 1` are constants, and :math:`f(n)` is eventually non-decreasing.

-.. admonition:: Theorem (Master Theorem)
+.. admonition:: Theorem (The Master Method for Solving Recurrences)

   Let :math:`T(n) = aT(n/b) + f(n)`, then :math:`T(n)` has the following asymptotic behaviour: